tinochings/PoetsKingdom/README.md

 - Poem image viewer for viewing saved poems
 - Custom font types pre-built into application (Available on Android 8.0+)

+## Jetpack Compose VS XML
+The majority of Poets Kingdom's UI is in Jetpack Compose.
+Initially, this application had an MVI implementation.
+However, I upgraded most of it to an MVVM implementation with the help of Jetpack Compose.
+In contrast, I have decided to keep the XML implementation alongside the Jetpack Compose one.
+Currently, saving an image is tightly coupled with the XML implementation.
+Intricacy is needed to migrate the class CreatePoem to a fully working Jetpack Compose implementation.
+The ImageViewer class is minimal in logic and implementation, henceforth making it redundant to migrate to Compose.
+The default Debug APK makes use of all Jetpack Compose implementations.

 ## Debug APK File Download
 ### Android 7.0+
 [APK File](https://github.com/tinochings/PoetsKingdom/blob/master/app/Debug%20APK/app-debug.apk)